MSU-developmentTeam/react-git-interview/README.md

 ```
 ## Technology
-   This application was built with:
+   This application was built with multiple technologies and dependencies including:
    * React
+   * React-Redux
+   * Axios
+   * Redux-Thunk
    * JavaScript
    * Node.js
    * Express
-   * Handlebars
-   * Sequelize
+   * MongoDB
-   * MySQL
+   * Mongoose
    * Heroku
+   * Postman
    * HTML
+   * Reactstrap
    * Bootstrap
    * Color Adobe
    * Hatchful
-   * email-validator
-   * Passport Authentication
+   * JWT Authentication
    * eslint
    * bcryptjs
+   * Typeahead

 ## Installation
    * Make sure you have node installed in your machine and have cloned this repo.